 The Drug Policy Alliance is committed to identifying and promoting health-centered alternatives to harmful, punitive drug laws.
 We are working to remove criminal penalties for drug possession and use, improve police-community relationships and end aggressive law enforcement practices, reverse draconian sentencing laws that result in discriminatory outcomes, and eliminate life-long barriers to social participation faced by people with even a minor drug conviction.

-Eliminating the criminal penalties for drug use and possession is a critical step to reforming the criminal justice system.
+Eliminating the criminal penalties for drug use and possession is a critical step to reforming the criminal legal system.
 We should treat problematic drug use as a health issue, not a criminal one.

 Mass Incarceration & Criminalization

-Sending people to prison is a terrible consequence of our unjust drug laws – but the criminal justice system has many harmful effects that extend far beyond prison walls.
-Our misguided drug laws and culture of punishment criminalize and marginalize millions of Americans, particularly people of color, even outside the formal criminal justice system.
+Sending people to prison is a terrible consequence of our unjust drug laws – but the criminal legal system has many harmful effects that extend far beyond prison walls.
+Our misguided drug laws and culture of punishment criminalize and marginalize millions of Americans, particularly people of color, even outside the formal criminal legal system.

 Race & the Drug War